 My research focuses on central issues in normativity and rationality.
-My main focus is on defending what Matt Bedke and I call "robust perspectivalism", the view according to which rationality strongly supervenes on one's non-factive mental states.
-This is done against the backdrop of a factive turn in theories on rationality, which take rationality to consist in correctly responding to normative reasons (or some precisification of the view).
+My main focus is on defending what might be called "robust perspectivalism", the view according to which rationality strongly supervenes on one's non-factive mental states.
+This is done against the backdrop of a factive turn in theories of rationality, which take rationality to consist in correctly responding to normative reasons (or some precisification of that view).

 Another area of interest is the status of akrasia.
 Under one conception of the term, one is akratic when one fails to intend to do what one believes one ought to do.
 But while many philosophers take akratic behaviour to be paradigmatically irrational, my vindication of the normativity of rationality appears to be incompatible with the idea that we have reason to intend to do what we believe we ought to do.
 A dilemma looms: either akratic behaviour is not irrational, or akratic behaviour is irrational, but we do not have any reason to avoid it.
 My current research, then, aims to find a way out of this looming dilemma.
 By investigating into the nature of akrasia, I aim to show that, while akratic behaviour is not irrational, it does nevertheless exhibit a substantive normative failure.
 As such, we do have reasons to avoid it.

 On the picture of the normative status of akrasia that I am developing, the notion of a reason plays a fundamental explanatory role.
 The view that reasons occupy this fundamental explanatory role rests on a more general idea that I recently developed in a paper called “Sources, reasons, and requirements”, published in Philosophical Studies.
 This paper argues that what it is for a requirement to be normative is for it to be a statement about what there is conclusive reason to do.
 As such, much of my work lends itself to a broader and more programmatic project in the philosophy of normativity, which attempts to explain all normative phenomena in terms of normative reasons.